Rahan12345/DataSc/README.md

-Files above are not optimized for speed and memory usage and are best for beginners to get started on
+Files above are not optimized for speed and memory usage, and would be best suited for beginners.